100 Notable alumni of

 -

-Andrew Harold Giuliani is an American political commentator and golfer.
-He was a special assistant to the President and associate director of the Office of Public Liaison, during the Trump administration.
+Andrew Harold Giuliani is an American politician, political commentator, and former professional golfer.
 He is the son of former mayor of New York City Rudy Giuliani.
-Giuliani was a contributor for the conservative media channel Newsmax TV.

 -